octo-technology/OpenTezos/docs/defi/stablecoins.md

 Stablecoins have gained traction as they attempt to offer the best of both worlds: the instant processing, security and privacy of cryptocurrencies, and the **volatile free** stable valuations of fiat currencies.

 ## How it works?
 Stablecoins achieve their price stability via **collateralization** (backing) or through **algorithmic mechanisms** of buying and selling the reference asset or its derivatives.
-There are 3 types of stablecoins:
+There are three types of stablecoins:

 ### Fiat-Collateralized Stablecoins
 #### Principle